How Low Testosterone Affects Your Health

 Deep muscle injections are the oldest and least expensive treatment.
-Given every one to three weeks, they give patients the biggest boost in the first few days, after which levels begin to drop.
+Given anywhere from every two to 10 weeks, they give patients the biggest boost in the first few days, after which levels begin to drop.
 They're not for the needle shy, and they can be painful when receiving the injection itself.

 Buccal tablets are placed between the gums and upper lip -- like chewing tobacco (not that anyone should be chewing tobacco).
 These 12-hour tablets slowly release testosterone into the bloodstream, but they can be bitter-tasting as well as an irritant to your gums.